 This code, published in July 2013, was produced by an independent committee established by the IIA, with representation and observers from leading banks, insurers, the Financial Conduct Authority, the Prudential Regulation Authority and the Bank of England.

 Read on to view the code and further guidance.
-Visit policy to find out how the code was developed.

 Role and mandate of internal audit